facebook/docusaurus/website-1.x/versioned_docs/version-1.10.x/getting-started-publishing.md

 When initially deploying to a `gh-pages` branch using CircleCI, you may notice that some jobs triggered by commits to the `gh-pages` branch fail to run successfully due to a lack of tests (This can also result in chat/slack build failure notifications).

-You can work around this easily by:
+You can work around this by:
 - Setting the environment variable `CUSTOM_COMMIT_MESSAGE` flag to the `publish-gh-pages` command with the contents of `[skip ci]`. e.g.
 ```bash